olashlool/reading-notes/Hash-Tables/Hash-Tables.md

 ## Creating a Hash
 - Create an array.
 The size of the array is important for index placement
-- Add logic that will turn the ìkeyî into a numeric number value, for example:
+- Add logic that will turn the ‚Äúkey‚Äù into a numeric number value, for example:
     - Add or multiply all the ASCII values together.
     - Multiply it by a prime number such as 599.
     - Use modulo to get the remainder of the result, when divided by the total size of the array.